matthewsides/Database/README.md

   So that I may know whether I may potentional fight an enemy or when I unlock another skill

+• As a User

+  I want to see my Health points (HP)

+  So that I may gauge whether I am close to dying

 ### ERD